fgrzl/signal/README.md

 ## Features

 - Add and remove subscriptions
-- Notify subscribers based on tokens
+- Tickle subscribers based on tokens
-- Wait for notifications with or without timeouts
+- Wait for tickles with or without timeouts
 - Dispose of subscriptions safely

 ## Installation